 Below you can find a guide for setting up shortcuts to work with all of the functions above.

-Optional step: If you don't have a contact set up for your Amplenote mail-to-note address, create one now, as described in Android/iOS share extension: Capture content from mobile apps using mail-to-note.
+Optional step: If you don't have a contact set up for your Amplenote mail-to-note address, create one now by following the guide at Android/iOS share extension: Capture content from mobile apps using mail-to-note

 Make sure the Shortcuts app is installed on your device.